Yvette (river)

 The Yvette ([ivɛt]) is a small river in southern Île-de-France (France), left tributary of the Orge, which is a tributary of the Seine.
 It is 39.3 km long.
 Its source is in Les Essarts-le-Roi, north of Rambouillet, in the Yvelines department.
-Various communes of the Essonne département are named after it: Bures-sur-Yvette, Gif-sur-Yvette and Villebon-sur-Yvette.
+Various communes of the Essonne department are named after it: Bures-sur-Yvette, Gif-sur-Yvette and Villebon-sur-Yvette.

-The Yvette crosses the following départements and towns:
+The Yvette crosses the following departments and towns: